Lebanon default flag

 Vague Provisions

-Article 3 of the Public Assemblies Law provides that the government may prevent a public assembly that would disturb public security or public order or public morality, and would go against the regular and normal course of public interests.
-Such broad language, especially with regard to the “regular and normal course of public interests” gives the government substantial discretion to prevent assemblies.
-In recent years, the government has banned a number of assemblies on grounds that they posed a threat to or would otherwise disturb public security.
+Article 3 of the Public Assemblies Law allows the government to prevent a public assembly that might disturb public security, order, or morality, or contravene the “regular and normal course of public interests.”
+The broad and ambiguous language, particularly regarding public interests, grants the government substantial discretion to prohibit assemblies.
+In recent years, several assemblies have been banned on the grounds that they posed a threat to public security.

 Advance Notification

-The Public Assemblies Law does not require prior authorization before a public assembly may take place, and in fact explicitly provides in Article 1 that no permit is required.
-However, public assemblies are subject to a process of prior notification.
-Article 2 of the Law provides that assembly organizers must prepare a “statement paper” and submit it to the Ministry of Interior (if the assembly will be held in Beirut) or the local administrative authority (if to be held outside of Beirut).
-The statement paper must be submitted at least 48 hours before the date of the assembly, according to Article 4 of the Law.
-It must include, among other things, the exact time of the assembly, its location, intended purpose, and the names and signatures of at least two assembly participants who reside in the assembly area.
+The Public Assemblies Law does not require prior authorization for an assembly.
+Article 1 explicitly states that no permit is needed.
+However, assemblies are subject to a notification process.
+Article 2 requires organizers to submit a “statement paper” to the Ministry of Interior (for Beirut) or the local administrative authority (outside of Beirut) at least 48 hours before the event (Article 4).
+The statement must include the time and location of the assembly, its purpose, and the names and signatures of at least two participants residing in the assembly area.

-While the law in Lebanon does not specifically provide for spontaneous assemblies, in practice the government generally protects and facilitates such assemblies as long as they are peaceful and participants are unarmed.
+While Lebanese law does not explicitly recognize spontaneous assemblies, in practice the government generally protects and facilitates such gatherings as long as they are peaceful and participants are unarmed.

 Time, Place, Manner Restrictions

-The Public Assemblies Law provides certain restrictions on the location and timing of public assemblies.
-Per the Law, assemblies may not be held in public roads intended for traffic or pedestrian crossing, or within three kilometers from the presidential palace or the parliament.
-Public assemblies in open spaces may only take place between sunrise and sunset.
-These broad, blanket constraints on the permissible place and time for assemblies unduly restrict individuals’ ability to peacefully assemble according to international standards.
+The Public Assemblies Lawimposes certain restrictions on the location and timing of assemblies.
+Assemblies may not be held on public roads intended for traffic or pedestrian crossing, or within three kilometers of the presidential palace or parliament.
+Open-space assemblies may only occur between sunrise and sunset.
+These broad restrictions unduly limit individuals’ ability to peacefully assemble according to international standards.

 Criminal Penalties

-In 2023, the Minister of Interior, Judge Bassam Al Mawlawi issued two administrative decisions prohibiting LGBTQI gatherings, saying they conflict with Lebanese customs, norms, and traditions.
-These legal developments have been viewed as a setback to the right to assemble in Lebanon, especially for those who identify as LGBTQI and wish to express their sexual orientation and gender identity.
+In 2023, the Minister of Interior, Judge Bassam Al Mawlawi, issued two administrative decisions prohibiting LGBTQI gatherings, saying they conflict with Lebanese customs, norms, and traditions.
+These legal developments are viewed as setbacks to the right to assemble, particularly for individuals seeking to express their sexual orientation and gender identity.

 Additional Resources